verrazzano/console/README.md

   npm install
 ```

-### Run development server
+### Running Locally

 #### Setup Keycloak client:

-To run the development server, we first need to setup the `webui` client in Keycloak to authenticate login and api requests from the localhost.
+To run the Verrazzano Console locally, we first need to setup the `webui` client in Keycloak to authenticate login and API requests from the `localhost`.
 This is the default client used by the Console that is deployed in Verrazzano environment and same client can be used for the development server running on localhost.
-However you may also setup your own separate client for local access.
+You may also setup your own separate client for local access.
 Read more about Keycloak clients [here](https://www.Keycloak.org/docs/latest/server_admin/#oidc-clients).

-- Access the Keycloak Administration console for your Verrazzano environment - `https://keycloak.v8o-env.v8o-domain.com`
+- Access the Keycloak Administration console for your Verrazzano environment: `https://keycloak.v8o-env.v8o-domain.com`
 - Login with Keycloak admin user and password.
 Generally the Keycloak admin user name is `keycloakadmin` and password can be obtained from your management cluster using
   ```bash
     kubectl get secret --namespace keycloak keycloak-http -o jsonpath={.data.password} | base64 --decode; echo
   ```
   See [Get console credentials](https://github.com/verrazzano/verrazzano/blob/master/install/README.md#6-get-console-credentials) for more information on accessing Keycloak and other user interfaces in a Verrazzano environment.
 - Navigate to "Clients" and click the client named "webui".
-On the Settings screen - go to "Valid Redirect URIs" and click + to add the redirect url `http://localhost:8000/*`.
+On the Settings screen, go to "Valid Redirect URIs" and click "+" button to add the redirect URL `http://localhost:8000/*`.
-- One the same page - go to "Web Origins" and click + to add `http://localhost:8000`.
+- One the same page, go to "Web Origins" and click "+" button to add `http://localhost:8000`.
 - Click Save.

 #### Get Verrazzano user credentials:

 The Verrazzano Console accesses the Verrazzano API using [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) based authentication provided by [Keycloak Authorization Services](https://www.keycloak.org/docs/4.8/authorization_services/).
 To access this token from Keycloak, the user accessing the Console must be logged into Verrazzano Keycloak.
 Verrazzano installations have a default user `verrazzano` configured in Verrazzano Keycloak which can be used to login.
-To access the password for `verrazzano` user from management cluster - use
+To access the password for `verrazzano` user from management cluster, execute

 ```bash
    kubectl get secret --namespace verrazzano-system verrazzano -o jsonpath={.data.password} | base64 --decode; echo